Foliations whose first Chern class is nef: Construction of semistable reductions

 then for every prime divisor $B_Y\subseteq Y$, the preimage $\varphi^*B_Y$ has at least one reduced component which dominates $B_Y$, and any non reduced component of $\varphi^*B_Y$ is $\rho$-exceptional.
 Moreover, for any prime divisor $B$ in $V$, contained in the discriminant of $\iota$, \begin{enumerate} \item either $e(f^{-1}(B))$ has codimension at least two in $X$, \item or $f$ is smooth over the generic point of $B$, \item or $e(f^{-1}(B))$ has a unique irreducible component $D$ of codimension one, and $\rho$ is \'etale over the generic point of $D$. \end{enumerate} Furthermore, $\iota$ is Galois of group $G$ over the generic point of $V$, and there is a natural action of $G$ on $Y$. \end{lemma}

+We recall that the discriminant of $\iota$ is the locus in $V$ over which $\iota$ is not smooth.
+With this construction, we have the following property.

-\begin{remark} These conditions will imply the following fact.
-If $D$ is a prime divisor in $X$ contained in the discriminant of $\rho$, then there is a prime divisor $B$ in $V$ such that $f$ is smooth over the generic point of $B$, and that $D$ is the unique component of $e(f^{-1}(B))$ which has codimension one. \end{remark}
+\begin{cor} If $D$ is a prime divisor in $X$ contained in the discriminant of $\rho$, then there is a prime divisor $B$ in $V$ such that $f$ is smooth over the generic point of $B$, and that $D$ is the unique component of $e(f^{-1}(B))$ which has codimension one. \end{cor}

+\begin{proof} Let $D_U$ be the strict transform of $D$ in $U$.
+Then the natural morphism $\Gamma \to U$ is branched at the generic point of $D_U$.
+Since $\Gamma$ is a desingularization of the fiber product $Y \times_V U$, we see that $D_U$ is vertical over $V$.
+Then $B=f(D_U)$ is a prime divisor in $V$ since $f$ is equidimensional.
+Thus we are in the case of item (2) of Lemma \ref{lemma:good-semistable-reduction}.
+This completes the proof of the corollary. \end{proof}

 \begin{proof}[{ Proof of Lemma \ref{lemma:good-semistable-reduction} }] We note that $f$ is smooth over the generic point of $V$.
 Let $V' \to V$ be a desingularization such that there is a simple normal crossing divisor $\Delta$ in $V'$ such that the natural morphism $f'\colon U' \to V'$ is smooth over $V' \setminus \mathrm{Supp}\,\Delta$.
 Here $U'$ is the normalization of the main component of $U\times_V V'$.